 Professor of Law

 Professor Freamon's primary teaching focus is in evidence and legal philosophy, with a particular concentration in Islamic Jurisprudence and Islamic Legal History.
 He also has strong interests in ethics, international law, comparative law, and Anglo-American legal history.
 In recent years, Professor Freamon has increasingly turned his attention to the problem of slavery in the Islamic world.
-His J.S.D. doctoral dissertation, submitted and approved in 2007, is concerned with conceptions of equality in Islamic Law and their relation to the problem of slavery in Islamic legal history.
+His J.S.D. doctoral dissertation, submitted and approved by Columbia University in 2007, is concerned with conceptions of equality in Islamic Law and their relation to the problem of slavery in Islamic legal history.